zoehneto/daumUSB2BLE/README.md

 # ergoFACE

+## prerequisites
+* RS232 to USB converter
+* RS232 custom gender changer or "programing cable" like specified from DAUM
+* raspberry pi zero w / 3B+ with BLE onboard

 ## setup
-Install on a rasperypi zero or anything else with nodejs (lts version) installed.
+* Install on a rasperypi with nodejs (lts version) installed.
-* plug the USB cable with OTG cable on the second USB port
 * download the sources
 * have a look at bleno setup and https://github.com/olympum/waterrower-ble